CoScale/docs/_docs_agent/plugins/pingdom.md

 description: Information on the metrics collected by the CoScale Pingdom plugin.
 ---

-> Monitor your website's availability and performance for free with Pingdom and always be the first to know when your website is down.
+> Monitor your website's availability and performance with Pingdom and always be the first to know when your website is down.
 No installation required.

 More information on: [https://www.pingdom.com/](https://www.pingdom.com/)